SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Natural Science Foundation of China (NSFC) Nos.
-12202243, 12372288, 12388101, and U23A2069.
-The authors would like to thank Zizhou He and Runze Li from Tsinghua University for their helpful advices.
-During writing, AI is used for polish some parts of this work.
+The authors would like to thank Zizhou He and Runze Li from Tsinghua University for their helpful advice.
+During writing, AI is used to polish some parts of this work.